Freeze warning

+Map of average annual freeze warnings in the United States between 2006 and 2026.

-A freeze warning issued in America is a warning issued by the National Weather Service when the temperature is going to be projected as below 32 F for a long period of time.
+A freeze warning issued in United States is a warning issued by the National Weather Service when the temperature is going to be projected as below 32 F for a long period of time.
 This is used if the temperature is low enough to cause the most impact at that time of year.